 After your consultation with the surgeon, it usually takes 12 weeks to get ready for the surgery.
 Some insurance companies require up to 6 months of program participation before surgery is approved.
 Our team of patient advocates will help you navigate your insurance company requirements.

 How long is the surgery?

 The length of the surgery depends on several factors.
-On average, a laparoscopic gastric bypass surgery takes about 75 to 90 minutes.
+On average, laparoscopic gastric bypass surgery takes about 75 to 90 minutes.
 Laparoscopic sleeve gastrectomy surgery takes about 30-45 minutes.

 Will I need to receive blood with this surgery?